thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Tweak: Renamed the "Manual Payment" gateway to "Test"
 * Tweak: Updated Spanish language files
 * Tweak: Removed some blank form action attributes that caused the HTML to invalidate
-* Tweak: Removed the "You have already purchased this" message from the purchase link short code / template
+* Tweak: Removed the "You have already purchased this" message from the purchase link shortcode / template

 = 1.0.8.3: June 15, 2012 =